-After several years of preparatory work, we are delighted to announce that the internationally celebrated artist, Yinka Shonibare CBE RA, will create a new sculpture as a hopeful, beautiful, forward-looking tribute to David Oluwale.
+After several years of preparatory work, we announced in 2021 that the internationally celebrated artist, Yinka Shonibare CBE RA, will create a new sculpture as a hopeful, beautiful, forward-looking tribute to David Oluwale.
+The maquette (model) will be on display at The Tetley Art Centre from 9th September 2022 to 8th January 2023.

-The sculpture will be installed in the new Aire Park, in the city centre, just south of the River Aire, near to the point where David was drowned in 1969.
+Thanks to the support of Leeds City Council and the LEEDS 2023 Year of Culture, Yinka's sculpture will be installed in Meadow Lane in the new Aire Park, close to the new David Oluwale Bridge (funding permitting).
+This is in the city centre, just south of the River Aire, near to the point where David was drowned in 1969.
 This will be a very special place which will be regularly animated by a programme of performances (music, spoken work, dance).

 This will be a space in which all the diverse populations of Leeds can come together to contemplate the city’s past and forge a compassionate, inclusive and socially just city.
 It will open in 2023.